indiscretion/FetchRecipes/README.md

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

 I really enjoyed working on this project.
-My biggest insight is SwiftData is much more efficient than using CoreData
+My biggest insight is SwiftData is much more efficient than using CoreData and I would highly suggest using SwiftData for local storage.